Colin Morgan: Personal life

-Morgan is a vegetarian, citing allergies and lactose intolerance.
-He has advocated ethical consumerism and practises yoga.
+Morgan has advocated ethical consumerism and practises yoga.
+He is lactose intolerant and vegetarian.

 Morgan does not participate in social media, saying: "There's no social media or googling yourself.
 You only have to do it once to learn never to do it again."

 Morgan has also criticised celebrity culture:Something has been lost somewhere along the way with the craft of story-telling ...
-When the creativity is overshadowed by the 'business' I often feel disappointed by that.
+When the creativity is overshadowed by the "business" I often feel disappointed by that.
 We have some amazing filmmakers who are keeping the spirit of the craft alive and that's a hub of excitement I want to be in.

 Charity and social action

 From October 2009 until its conclusion in March 2011, Morgan was an ambassador for the A Night Less Ordinary scheme in which Arts Council England offered free theatre tickets to anyone under 26 years old.
 He contributed a painting from the Merlin: Colin and Bradley Quest series to the 2010 BBC Children in Need auction.
-It sold for £620.00.
+It sold for £620.

 On 9 April 2011, Morgan collected funds for the Great Ormond Street Hospital.
 On 9 December 2012, he was a part of the 24 Hour Musicals at the Old Vic Theatre, which brought together more than 30 actors, directors, writers and composers to create four short musicals in just 24 hours.
 The process culminated in four world premieres presented to an audience of more than 1,000, and raised £182,000 towards the work that the theatre does with emerging talent, schools and the community.